-If you’re over 40 years old, then your nails might not be growing quite so quickly due to a decrease in production which slows down the rate of nail growth.
+If you’re over 40 years old, your nails might not grow quickly due to a decrease in production which slows down the rate of nail growth.

 What foods make your nails grow?

-Eating oily fish like salmon also increases the amount of biotin in your body, so you may want to consider including this plus other nutritious food items in your diet.
+Eating oily fish like salmon also increases the amount of biotin in your body, so you may want to consider including this and other nutritious food items in your diet.

 What vitamins help nail growth?

 Some experts say that the best way to get enough nutrients is through a healthy diet, including foods like dairy products and eggs, which contain high levels of biotin.

-Both experts agree that eating more green vegetables is also a good idea to get additional vitamins, minerals and fibre, which will help with nail growth.
+Both experts agree that eating more green vegetables is also a good idea to get additional vitamins, minerals, and fiber, which will help with nail growth.

-It’s important not just for your hair but also for your fingernails to eat foods rich in protein, such as eggs or milk products, every day.
-Iron is also essential to healthy nail growth, and it should be taken in supplement form if there are any deficiencies.
+Iron is also essential to healthy nail growth and should be taken in supplement form if there are any deficiencies.

 For years, many people have used vaseline to grow their nails acceleratedly.
 It’s important not just for your hair but also for your fingernails to eat foods rich in protein, such as eggs or milk products, every day.
-Iron is also essential to healthy nail growth, and it should be taken inoulnd be taken in supplement form if there are any deficiencies.

 A few swipes of vaseline will coat and hydrate the nail bed, which speeds up growth by improving blood flow to the area.